apache/pulsar/site2/docs/io-kafka-source.md

 This Kafka Source connector applies the Schema to the topic depennding on the data type that is present on the Kafka topic.
 We are detecting the data type from the `keyDeserializationClass` and `valueDeserializationClass` configuration parameters.

-For instance if the `valueDeserializationClass` is `org.apache.kafka.common.serialization.StringDeserializer` then we set Schema.STRING() as schema type on the Pulsar topic.
+If the `valueDeserializationClass` is `org.apache.kafka.common.serialization.StringDeserializer`, you can set Schema.STRING() as schema type on the Pulsar topic.

 If `valueDeserializationClass` is `io.confluent.kafka.serializers.KafkaAvroDeserializer` we download the AVRO schema from the Confluent Schema Registry® and we set it properly on the Pulsar topic.
 In this case you have to set `schema.registry.url` inside of the `consumerConfigProperties` configuration entry